jon-jacky/home/design.md

   I've organised the list below into loose collections, but there's no particular hierarchy to them, nor to the entries within each collection. ..."

-  There is a huge amount of stuff here -- keep scrolling down.

 27 Nov 2025  <a name="27-Nov-2025"></a>

 - <https://zehfernandes.com/posts/the-folded-world> -